Innovative Drugs: France Faces the Price War Launched by Trump

-In the face of Donald Trump’s tariffs, French policymakers are grappling with a complex challenge.
-How can they encourage public and private entities to develop innovative drugs that address unmet medical needs—all within tight budgetary constraints, and in a timely and equitable manner?
+In the face of Donald Trump’s tariffs, French public policy makers are trying to solve a complex equation.
+How can they encourage public and private organizations to develop innovative drugs that address unmet medical needs—all within a tight budget, and in a timely and equitable manner?
 Is this an impossible task?

 Augustin Rigollot, University of Montpellier